Where we work

 We want to see native trees and woodland enjoyed and valued by everyone all over the British Isles.
 In total, our landholdings across the UK extend to over 73 square miles.

-In Scotland we look after more than 80 woods, including Glen Finglas, which is part of the Great Trossachs Forest.
+In Scotland we look after around 60 woods covering more than 9500 hectares (23,000 acres).
+This includes Glen Finglas, part of The Great Trossachs Forest National Nature Reserve.

 Wales is one of the least wooded countries in Europe.
 However we are passionate about protecting woods and trees and creating new woods for people and wildlife and today we own over 100 sites across the length and breadth of Wales.